bpqdbpqd/zeus2_toolbox/README.md

 at [https://zeus2-toolbox.readthedocs.io/](https://zeus2-toolbox.readthedocs.io/en/latest/).
 It currently contains only the API, but a tutorial with examples and jupyter notebook will be added.

+Example scripts and jupyter notebooks are also included in the "example" folder.

 Acknowledgements
 ----------------